2002 Van Wert–Roselms tornado: Tornado summary

-The tornado touched down approximately 4 mi northeast of the village of Willshire, Van Wert County, Ohio, and began moving northeast towards the city of Van Wert.
+The tornado touched down approximately 4 mi northeast of the village of Willshire, Ohio, and began moving northeast towards the city of Van Wert.
 Immediately after touching down, the tornado rapidly intensified to F4 on the Fujita scale as it crossed Zook Road approximately 5 mi southwest of Van Wert.
 Around Zook Road, a 75-year-old man, Alfred Germann, was killed when the tornado destroyed his house at F4 intensity.
-According to the National Weather Service (NWS), he was attempting to shield his wheelchair-bound wife when the tornado struck.
+According to the National Weather Service (NWS), he was attempting to shield his wheelchair-using wife when the tornado struck.
 As the tornado continued into Van Wert, it maintained F4 intensity.
 In Van Wert, 43 homes and five businesses were destroyed, and 164 homes and 27 businesses were damaged.
 The Twin Cinemas and five buildings at an industrial park sustained F4 damage.
 In Twin Cinemas, 60 people, mostly children, were watching a movie when the tornado destroyed the building.
 Vehicles from the cinema's parking lot were thrown into its seats.
 An 18-year-old man, Nicholas Mollenkopf, was killed when the car, which he had been driving near the cinema, was thrown into the cinema's seats.
 The tornado destroyed three county engineering buildings in Van Wert.
 After passing through the industrial park, several homes and business in Van Wert sustained F3-to-F4 damage.

 After leaving Van Wert, the tornado continued northeast and crossed into Paulding County, where it struck the community of Roselms.
 Only one building in Roselms remained standing after the tornado.
 Every structure in Roselms sustained up to F3 damage, and the NWS entire 9 mi track of the tornado through Paulding County was rated F3 by the NWS.
 According to Dayton Daily News, 23 homes, 32 barns, and a church in Paulding County were completely leveled, and 19 more homes were damaged.
 The tornado also leveled the Washington Township building, and continued northeast at F3 intensity as it crossed into Putnam County.
 In Putnam County, the tornado destroyed a mobile home in Continental, killing two people.
 After traveling 7 mi through the county, the tornado rapidly weakened to F0 intensity just before it crossed into Defiance County.
 While traveling 3 mi through Defiance County, the tornado skipped, and caused F0 damage to five homes and some outbuildings before crossing into Henry County, where it continued to skip, and caused F0 damage to outbuildings and trees along a 12 mi path.
 The tornado then lifted approximately 2 mi southeast of Malinta.

 In total, the tornado killed four people and injured seventeen others along its 53 mi path, and reached a peak width of 880 yd.
 It caused at least $30 million (2002 USD) in damage in Van Wert.